 Learn more about the basics of chemotherapy.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

 Radiation therapy is not effective as a primary treatment for kidney cancer.
 It is very rarely used alone to treat kidney cancer because of the damage it causes to the healthy kidney.
-Radiation therapy is used only if a patient cannot have surgery and, even then, usually only on areas where the cancer has spread and not the primary kidney tumor.
-Most often, radiation therapy is used when the cancer has spread to help ease symptoms, such as bone pain or swelling in the brain.
+Radiation therapy is used only if a patient cannot have surgery and, even then, usually only on areas where the cancer has spread and not on the primary kidney tumor.
+Most often, radiation therapy is used when the cancer has spread.
+This is done to help ease symptoms, such as bone pain or swelling in the brain.